-7. PASA Transitions Dispute Resolution Service
+1. PASA Transitions Dispute Resolution Service (DRS)

-PASA is piloting a Dispute Resolution Service to schemes experiencing difficulty in moving from one administrator to another.
-The service is designed to offer an expert and impartial view on whether the parties have acted in line with the detail and spirit of this Code and to bring the parties together in a positive way.
+PASA offers a DRS to schemes experiencing difficulty in moving from one administrator to another.
+The service is designed to offer an expert and impartial view on whether the parties have acted in line with the detail and spirit of the Code and to bring the parties together in a positive way.
 Thereby enabling the smoother transfer of administration and services.
-PASA representatives considering any issue brought forward for mediation will be brought together to form a Determinations Board, members of which will always be independent of any commercial TPA.
-It is PASA's intention to make this Dispute Resolution Service fast and easy to access, as well as being affordable to schemes affected.
+PASA representatives considering any issue brought forward for mediation will be brought together to form a Determinations Board, members of which will always be independent of any commercial third party administrator (TPAs).
+The DRS is easy to access and affordable to schemes affected.

-The service is not a vehicle for TPA's to bring their general disputes for resolution.
-For PASA to investigate any issue, a complaint form must be completed and signed by an authorised signatory to a specific scheme.
+The service isn't a vehicle for TPA's to bring their general disputes for resolution.
+For PASA to investigate any issue, an authorised signatory of a specific scheme must complete and sign a complaint form.

-The detail of any complaint is confidential and advice given by PASA is an opinion given in good faith on the basis of the documents and information made available.
+The detail of any complaint is confidential, and advice given by PASA is an opinion given in good faith on the basis of the documents and information made available.
 Neither PASA nor its officers can be held responsible in law for opinions expressed, nor should any such opinion be regarded as grounds for legal action.
 All corporate members are bound by PASA's Codes of Conduct and agree to their remedies.
-If the Determinations Board finds that a corporate member involved in the transfer has acted to the detriment of the Code, it may impose an appropriate remedy, as well as an appeals process.
+If the Determinations Board finds a corporate member involved in the transfer has acted to the detriment of the Code, it may impose an appropriate remedy.
+There is also an appeals process.